spring-labs/tenancy-sample/sample-hibernate/README.md

 In combination with Spring Data JPA you only need to configure the `LocalContainerEntityManagerFactoryBean` that is responsible to create an `EntityManagerFactory` where instances of `EntityManager`s are retrieved from.
-In a Spring Boot application you should define an own `LocalContainerEntityManagerFactoryBean` definition:
+In a Spring Boot application you should define your own `LocalContainerEntityManagerFactoryBean` definition:

 ```java
     public